telerik/maui-docs/controls/calendar/styling/decade-styling.md

 # .NET MAUI Calendar Decade Styling

-Calendar control for .NET MAUI provides the `DecadeStyleSelector`(of type `CalendarStyleSelector`) property which specifies the style selector for the decades in the century view of the calendar.
+The Calendar control for .NET MAUI provides the `DecadeStyleSelector`(of type `CalendarStyleSelector`) property which specifies the style selector for the decades in the century view of the calendar.

-**Example**

-Calendar definition:
+The following example demonstrates how to style the days with the `DecadeStyleSelector` property:

+**1.** Define the Calendar:

 <snippet id='calendar-styleselectors-decadestyleselector-usage'/>

-The style selectors defined in page's resources:
+**2.** The style selectors defined in the page's resources:

 <snippet id='calendar-styleselectors-decadestyleselector-definition'/>

-The `CustomStyleSelector` class that inherits from `CalendarStyleSelector`
+**3.** Add the `CustomStyleSelector` class that inherits from `CalendarStyleSelector`:

 <snippet id='calendar-styleselectors-custom-calendarstyleselector'/>

->important For the Calendar Decade Style Selector example refer to the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}) Calendar -> Style Selector category.
+>For a runnable example demonstrating how to style the decades in the Calendar, see the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}) and go to **Calendar > Style Selector**.

-## See Also